-- A trained sonographer does the echo. - They will put warm gel your child's chest.
+- An echo machine is made up of computers with handheld instruments called transducers. - A transducer looks like a wand or microphone.
+This wand makes "pictures" on the computer screen. - The transducer or leads do not shock or hurt your child. - A trained sonographer does the echo. - They will put warm gel (jelly) your child's chest.
 This is to get rid of the air between the skin and the transducer as it is moved across the skin. - They may also connect your child to a heart monitor to check the heart rhythm. - A cardiologist (heart doctor) may come into the room to watch or do part of the echo. - The echo pictures will be in your child's medical record.